io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 Users can still withdraw from the portfolio through emergency withdrawal.

 With this finding, zoom out methodology would have easily shown you that when a vault is liquidated, the balance becomes 0, you looked at the _tokenRemoval function which in isolation, when you zoomed in with the first pass and the assumption analysis, looked good but if you zoomed out and asked where is this function used ?
 You would have seen that it can be used to remove tokens that have been liquidated and if the tokens are liquidated, the balance is 0 and _tokenRemoval doesnt allow 0 token removals as the code above shows and that would have been another easy vulnverabilty.
 So to summarise, just because a function works as intended, doesnt mean it cannot cause a vulnerability.
 You need to zoom out and question where the function/path/variable is used in the codebase and what the implications of this are.

+Once zoom out analysis is used for a function, the next thing is function state change analysis which is a concept I introduced in RAACV2AuditNotes so check that out.

 # 23 SIMILAR FUNCTION COMPARISONS